Creating a customer journey map is vital for any business to optimize its sales and marketing processes.

 Customer Journey Map Examples

-When customer journey mapping, think deeply about your business and its customers.
-Let’s dive into some customer journey mapping and walk through what makes a customer experience map valuable.
+When doing customer journey mapping, you should think deeply about your business and the customer experience.
+On that note, let’s dive into some real-life customer journey mapping and walk you through what makes customer journey maps so valuable.

 Consumer SaaS Customer Journey Map Examples

-The customer journey map is essential to B2C companies in the SaaS space.
+Customer journey maps are essential to B2C companies in the SaaS space.
 It can be expensive to acquire a new customer and each month that you’re able to keep a subscription active deepens your ROI and ROAS.

-Understanding customer pain points and customer needs are vital for maximizing value throughout the customer lifecycle - and a map will help identify these areas.
+Understanding each customer interaction, pain points and customer needs is vital for maximizing value throughout the customer lifecycle - and a user journey map will help identify these areas.

 1. Spotify